juliouribe/DSAPractice/systemDesign/questionsForJeremy.md

 system design?
 What are pitfalls that folks can fall into for relying too much on the cloud?
 Costs and complexity but maybe some specific examples.

+7. Seems like the first component a user's request interacts with tends to be some sort of load balancer, reverse proxy, or gateway.
+Any tips on how to manage a user's session (login creds) while using a load balancer.
+I've seen examples of a session services interfacing with the gateway/load balancer.

+8. With multiple load balancers I saw a lecture where they used a switch to manage requests across a load balancer.
+This lecture is 10 years old.
+Would that still be a problem or would a load balancer provider provide some redundancy in load balancers that they offer.